 A posteriori error estimators are used for estimating the accuracy of the computed solution and for controlling an adaptive grid refinement.
-In the case of convection-dominated problems, a posteriori error estimates should be robust with respect to the ratio of diffusion and convection, i.e., the ratio of the error and its estimate should be bounded uniformly from above and below by positive constants.
+In the case of convection-dominated problems, a posteriori error estimates should be robust with respect to the ratio of diffusion and convection.